In this post, we’ll review strategies for treating stuttering in the adult population. We refer to a person who stutters as PWS.

 6. Light Articulatory Contacts

-For instance, teach the difference between producing /h/ and /p/.
+For example, teach the difference between saying /h/ and /p/.
 Ask the patient to use light contacts while completing the following contact drills:

 Light vs. Hard Sounds